rojan-rijal/rojan-rijal.github.io/index.md

 # Welcome
-This is a research blog and will consider information on new research findings and new tools.
+This is a research blog and will contain information on new research findings and new tools.